 Hello everyone!
 As part of Short Story Saturday, I have posted another short story, this one entitled Consumed With Guilt.
 Please enjoy.

 However, my excitement soon turned to disappointment.
 Michelle wasn’t there.
 In her stead was a much younger, flaxen-haired teenager with light brown eyebrows.
-A brief conversation with the young woman named Penelope, one which elicited many sighs and monosyllabic words, she informed that she was to be the replacement for my usual server and made it clear that she had received her position thanks to nepotism.
+A brief conversation, one which elicited many sighs and monosyllabic words, revealed that this young woman named Penelope was Michelle’s replacement.
+She also made it clear that the reason was nepotism.

-Served in a circular pattern not unlike a lily, each “petal” takes me on a taste sensation that nearly overwhelms my senses.
+They were served in a circular pattern, not unlike a lily.
+Each “petal” took me on a taste sensation that nearly overwhelmed my senses.
 Somehow Harry happened upon a perfect combination of spices that has never been put on a fried potato stick anywhere else.
 If ambrosia had a similar taste, I now know why Tantalus stole it from the gods.

-Flagging the waitress down to record my order took some effort.
+So to continue my sad tale, today, like any other day, I sat down next to the entrance.
+Penelope did not seat me as she was more concerned with discussing her various relationships with people of various genders on her cell phone presumably with a friend.
+She was so engrossed with her conversation that she neglected to give me a menu.
+That bothered me a little but ultimately I let it go as I could still order just fine, as I did order the same thing daily.
+Flagging the waitress down to record my order did take some effort.
 She ignored my first four attempts to get her attention and by the fifth one I was tempted to raise my voice.
-Luckily, cooler heads prevailed and eventually the young lady was able to pull herself away from the conversation.
+Luckily, cooler heads prevailed and eventually, the young lady was able to pull herself away from the conversation.

 “What?” she asked gruffly.
 She glared as she pressed a button on her phone.

 “If it’s not too much trouble, I would like to order a hamburger and a side of those delicious steak fries.”